FC-Datalog as a Framework for Efficient String Querying: Efficient FC-Datalog

 \subsection{Linearity}

-\changeother{There exists a fragment} of classical $\datalog$ that captures the complexity class $\nlogspace$ on ordered structures (see e.g. \changetwo{\cite{Gottlob2003}}), namely the fragment of all \changethree{semi-positive} \emph{linear} programs. \changetwo{As discussed in Section \ref{sec:introduction}, there is a more general definition for linearity (see e.g. \cite{Alice}) that does not affect complexity.} Here we translate \changetwo{the more general linearity restriction} from the relational setting to the text setting.
+\changeother{There exists a fragment} of classical $\datalog$ that captures the complexity class $\nlogspace$ on ordered structures (see e.g. \changetwo{\cite{Gottlob2003}}), namely the fragment of all \changethree{semi-positive} \emph{linear} programs.
+As discussed in Section \ref{sec:introduction}, there exists a more general definition for linearity (see e.g \cite{Alice}) that does not affect the complexity.
+This restriction being that every rule is permitted at most one atom in the body that has an intensional relation symbol which is mutually recursive with the head relation symbol.
+We now translate this from the relational setting to the text setting.